 Did you know that there is an online quiz to help you determine your unique organizing personality style?

 Take The TSSI

 After working as an organizer for 5 years, I designed the Time & Space Style Inventory for people who struggle in the areas of space and time.
 If you want to get organized for good, take the inventory today!
 You’ll receive a report that is all about you.
 It will help you crack the code to getting and staying organized for yourself.

 You’ll also get 60 days access to the TSSI Resource Hub.
-It’s filled with time management tools and organizing tips for each of the twelve styles.
-The insights you’ll gain from reviewing your unique style report truly raise your self-awareness.
-Your scores help you see through the lens of your natural habits and behaviors and better understand what’s going on for you.
-As a result, you’ll instantly discover easy steps to get organized and back in control to create work from home success!
+You’ll find time management checklists and organizing tips for each style.
+You’ll gain insights and truly raise your self-awareness.
+Your scores help you see through the lens of your natural habits.
+You’ll see what’s been going on for you.
+As a result, you’ll instantly see obstacles that have hidden in plain sight.
+When you know your style, you can get organized, stay productive, and create work-from-home success!
 You’ll also better understand the obstacles you regularly encounter.
-The results will help you organize your home and office spaces to better support your natural personality style preferences and better manage time.
-As a result of taking the assessment, you’ll instantly learn easy steps to regain control and find work from home success!
+Then you can decide to support your natural personality style preferences to manage time and stay organized.
+You’ll instantly find easy steps to regain control and find work from home success!
 Take the TSSI here.

 Your Sanity Assignment

 Focused action creates real results.
 To create a bit more sanity and work from home success for yourself, review the work from home success strategies, and determine what you’ll do.
 Look for tips that address your most pressing gaps right now.
 Set a goal!
 Which work at home success strategy will you act on, and what actions will you implement in the next 30 days to fix it?
 We’d love to know your thoughts below in the comments.
 And feel free to add more work at home success strategies to share with our readers!